Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 ```
 You probably don't want to memorize those last two commands, so do yourself a favour and create yourself a DOSBox-X .conf file and place those commands in the [autoexec] section of that config file.

+<i>Note:</i> You may notice that instead of using "2", we are now using "C".
+This is because the image is now partitioned and formatted and DOSBox is able to find the partition within it.
+The advantage of being able to address it as "C" is that you can access the files inside the HDD image from the DOSBox-X integrated DOS, making it easier to transfer files.

+<i>Note 2:</i> Unfortunately we do still need to specify the drive geometry as DOSBox-X cannot autodetect it for DOS versions prior to 3.3.

 <img src="images/MS-DOS:PC-DOS_3.2_BOOT_HDD.png" width="640" height="400" alt="Boot PC-DOS 3.2 from HDD"><br>

 ## Creating a DOS 3.3 HDD image